FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 <br>
 <br />

-### Moving Pieces
+### **Moving Pieces**
-#### **Problem in context:**
+### Problem in context:

 Moving a piece to a new square should be straight forward.
 You just grab a piece and put it in a new square.
 However, there are moves that require a little more.
-Capturing, for instance, requires that the captured piece is eliminated from the pieces in game, and then the piece that is capturing can go to take the new square.
+Capturing, for instance, requires that the captured piece is eliminated from the pieces in game, and then the piece that is capturing can go and take the new square.
-Other example would be castling or promoting, in which, apart from the usual move of moving the piece to the new square, we have to make others changes to (the rook should change col and the pawn should be promoted to another piece).
+Other example would be castling or promoting, in which, apart from the usual move of moving the piece to the new square, we have to make others changes too (the rook should change column and the pawn should be promoted to another piece).
-So we opt to use the <b> decorator pattern </b>, which will allow us to not violate the <b> Single Responsibility Principle </b>
+So we opt to use the <b> decorator pattern</b>, which will allow us to not violate the <b> Single Responsibility Principle</b>
 , as we could have put all these behaviours in a class that implemented all of them, and let us create <b> new move behaviours </b>
 that can be combined into new ones <b> making the code cleaner and reusable </b> (we mainly used the Simple Move as the wrappee however we could have made funny things like, when you capture a piece you are able to promote it to another , this happens because this pattern is good for <b> combining behaviours by wrapping the objets into multiple decorators </b> )

-#### The Pattern:
+### The Pattern:

-We have applied the <b> decorator pattern </b>.
+We have applied the <b> decorator pattern</b>.
 Using it, we can extend a move behaviour combining it with multiple ones that are wrapped inside it.

-#### Implementation:
+### Implementation:

 The interface Move defines the 3 methods that every Move must have, execute method is responsible for making the move, while the others 2 are responsible for getting information about the moving piece and his new position.
 The MoveDecorator is responsible for wrapping the Moves.
-Capturing, Castling and Promoting (the last two are private classes in the rules responsible for handling/creating them) are moves that add an extra behaviour to the SimpleMove .
+Capturing, Castling and Promoting (the last two are private classes in the rules responsible for handling/creating them) are moves that add an extra behaviour to the SimpleMove.
-In that way, the SimpleMove (concrete component) defines the basic behaviour altered (by addition) from the concrete Decorators
+That way, the SimpleMove (concrete component) defines the basic behaviour altered (by addition) from the concrete Decorators (CapturingMove...).
-(CapturingMove...).

 <br>